drwhut/tabletop-club/docs/general/about.rst

 Is Tabletop Club on Steam / GOG / itch.io?
 ------------------------------------------

-No. Tabletop Club is a standalone game, meaning when you download the game you can extract the game files anywhere you want on your computer, and the game will work.
+The game is available on `itch.io <https://drwhut.itch.io/tabletop-club>`_!

-However, when the game is released, you will be able to download it from itch.io!
+Not only can you download the game as a standalone executable, you can also download it from the `itch app <https://itch.io/app>`_ and get automatic updates.

 What stage of development is Tabletop Club at?
 ----------------------------------------------

-Tabletop Club is currently in alpha development.
-This means that core features of the game are still being implemented (you can see what needs to be added by going to the `issues page <https://github.com/drwhut/tabletop-club/issues>`_ on GitHub), and there are no publicly released versions of the game... yet.
+Tabletop Club is currently in beta development.
+This means that most of the core features have been implemented, but there will very likely be some bugs, and features that have yet to be added (you can see what needs to be done by going to the `issues page <https://github.com/drwhut/tabletop-club/issues>`_ on GitHub).

+You can help test the game by :ref:`downloading-binaries`!

 What board games can I play in Tabletop Club?